 On the Sunday a medical centre was set up with four doctors supported by 20 medical students and nurses.
 The Beaver reported that the centre had dealt with 35 injured demonstrators.

-The occupation was managed through a Committee of Public Safety and the Occupation Services Group dealt with the practicalities of sleeping arrangements – on the 4th floor of St Clements, the bar and concourse area and graduate common room and cleaning up – brooms and rubbish sacks were to be kept under the clock by the Old Theatre.
+The occupation was managed through a Committee of Public Safety and the Occupation Services Group dealt with the practicalities of sleeping arrangements – on the 4th floor of St Clements Building, the bar and concourse area and graduate common room and cleaning up – brooms and rubbish sacks were to be kept under the clock by the Old Theatre, in the Old Building.
 Students were advised to bring their own food but a small stall sold sandwiches, fruit and cold drinks with proceeds going to War on Want and the Emergency Fund for Vietnam.
 According to The Beaver the only damage reported was one broken window.

 The occupation had passed off peaceful – but changes in the LSE Students’ Union meant there was more conflict ahead.